mmendelson222/geocaching-fizzy/README.md

 NOTES:
 * If you've marked a cache as found twice, only the first time will be counted.
 This behavior seems to differ from the calendar on geocaching.com.
 * Unlike the calendar on geocaching.com, this calendar does NOT include lab caches (since they're not included in your "my finds" query).
-The D/T grid should be identical.
+The D/T grid should be identical to the one on geocaching.com.

 ## Developers